cenit-io/miesh-integrations/docs/webhooks/sftp-store-download-file.md

-# Create a webhook to upload a file to an SFTP-Server
+# Create a webhook to download a file from an SFTP-Server

 ## Requirements

 * SFTPStore [connection](../connections/sftp-store.md)
-* The resource-path, http-method and parameters to upload file to the SFTP-Server..
+* The resource-path, http-method and parameters to download file from the SFTP-Server.
 * Sign in at CenitIO.[<i class="fa fa-external-link" aria-hidden="true"></i>](https://cenit.io/users/sign_in)

 ## Creating webhook